Is the Observable Universe Consistent with the Cosmological Principle?: Homogeneity Scale

 In the study of the Large-Scale Structure (LSS) of the Universe, predictions can be made of the expected size of clustering.
 On small scales, one can expect lots of clustering and structures like walls, filaments and voids.
 However, for large-scale homogeneity, as required by the CP, one should reach a limit where no, or very little, structure exists beyond a certain size.
-To sharpen any debate, these notions have to be defined, which means bringing together elements (i)--(iv) above with a minimal set of assumptions.
+To sharpen any debate, these notions have to be defined, which means bringing together \bcomm{Raychaudhuri's four approaches introduced in section~\ref{sec:prologue}} with a minimal set of assumptions.

 Firstly, to talk about spatial homogeneity at a mathematical level we are dealing with spatial averages of a density field $\rho$, defined on a compact domain of a spatial hypersurface, $\Sigma_t$, according to